Growing Medicinal Plants: Avocados, Citrus and Sweet Potatoes: Home

 Plants have been used for centuries by different cultures for their healing properties.
 Traditional healers have devised cures for all sorts of everyday health matters using a variety of plant parts.
 Pharmaceutical companies have tapped into this traditional wisdom as they search for new medicines.
 Here are three plants known to have medicinal properties that are easy and fun to grow at home.
 These activities are good for children, both young and old.

-, the leaves were traditionally boiled and used in a mixture to treat colds, coughs and menstruation pain.
+The avocado, Perseaamericana, is native to Mexico and Central America, but is widely cultivated in tropical and subtropical areas around the world.
+In Mexico, the leaves were traditionally boiled and used in a mixture to treat colds, coughs and menstruation pain.
 In other parts of the world, avocado is used to combat other health problems such as wounds, sores and dysentery.
 Cosmetically, avocado oil is often found in soaps and bubble baths.

 It is easy to grow your own avocado trees.
 They will not grow to a size where they would produce fruit, but it is still fun and they make attractive houseplants.

 Here is a simple way to grow your own avocado at home:

 Clean the avocado seed, washing off all the pulp and leaving the brown protective coat undisturbed.

 Insert three wooden or plastic toothpicks into the seed, spacing them evenly halfway down the seed.

 Place on a glass, suspended by the toothpicks, with the pointed end facing up and the flat end down.